OsomePteLtd/principles/src/architecture.md

    1. we split one service into several smaller ones, which will still belong to the same team
    1. we don't clearly understand the scope of the service

 1. If any given solution involves less services, ceteris paribus, it's a better solution than the others.
-For example, we need to update some record in Service B when a record in Service A was updated, and we know that no other services are involved in this scenario.
+For example, we need to update some record in Service B when a record in Service A was updated, and Service A knows that records in Service B need to be updated.

    ```
    // bad (two services)